kwonus/Quelle/Quelle-AVX.md

 ##### Executing a macro remembers all settings, but always without side-effects:

 A macro definition captures all settings.
 We have already discussed macro-determinism (saving settings utilized for execution is needed to provide macro determinism).
-However, when a macro is saved, any setting with an persistent assignment (e.g. span:=7) is treated as if it were a volatile assignment (span=7).
-In other words, executing a macro never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.
+Executing a macro never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.

 ##### Additional explicit macro commands: